ashgw/ts-env/README.md

 - **envalid**: it doesn't use  `zod`, which means additional overhead for importing and learning a new schema validation lib.
 You already know zod, so might as well use it.

 - **envsafe**: too many options, can lead to mental overhead, and I don't like mental overhead, you probably don't too, plus, last commit was like 2 years ago.
-- **your own library:** If you created one cool, but if you didn't, here's one.
+- **your own library:** If you've already created one, it probably sucks; this one doesn't.
 ## Installation

 ```bash